 Omega 3s counter inflammation and have been praised for helping everything from mood swings to joint pain.
 Find it in flaxseed &hemp oils, cod liver oil, salmon, and walnuts.
 I often recommend fatty acid supplements (like this one), but you can add flaxseed oil or chia to smoothies.
 When purchasing a supplement, remember that these oils are highly sensitive to damage from heat, light and oxygen.
 Choose a certified organic product that has been refrigerated and is packaged in a dark brown or green glass jar and be sure to store the product in your refrigerator or freezer.

 A Guide to Healthy Fats

 First off, purchase organic, hexane-free cold processed oils in glass bottles.

 A healthy percentage of fat in your diet is about 30 percent of your total calories, depending on health and needs.
 Up to 70 percent has been shown to aid weight loss (oh, the irony).
 Special circumstances for eating more fat include blood sugar issues, infertility, epilepsy, candida, thyroiditis and auto-immune conditions.
-Therapeutic fats include fish oil or fermented cod liver oil, butter and coconut oil – these can help normalize blood pressure, increase metabolism, and treat eczema.
+Therapeutic fats include fish oil, olive oil, butter, and coconut oil – these can help normalize blood pressure, increase metabolism, and treat eczema.
 Avoid vegetable oils due to their inflammatory effects.